ilovemicroplastics/ribbit-archive/README.md

 This is a simple website I'm making to bring more attention to interesting OSH projects I come across.

-It's just hosted on GitHub pages, using Hugo to generate the HTML.
+It's hosted on GitHub pages, using Hugo to generate the HTML.